 Rate and Funding

-The rate and funding model categorizes all ACCC services into three distinct categories:
+The rate and funding model categorizes all Technology Solutions services into three distinct categories:

 - Basic Bundle: The bundle includes common services that all faculty and staff have access to, such as: email and calendaring, identity and access management, security management, desktop/laptop backups, helpdesk, IT training, storage, some network services, some phone services, software license management and Windows infrastructure.
 The cost for these services is recovered through a per FTE rate.